Warxim/petep/README.md

 ![External HTTP Proxy Schema](https://petep.warxim.com/img/social/petep-external-http-proxy.png)

-For more information, see https://petep.warxim.com/user-guide/external-http-proxy/.
+For more information, see [User Guide - External HTTP Proxy](https://petep.warxim.com/user-guide/external-http-proxy/).

 ***Note:** If you only want to use PETEP as the tunnel for sending the TCP through HTTP proxies, I would recommend setting it up in GUI mode and then running it in NO-GUI mode (`PETEP [project_path] --nogui`).*